MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!-- Description-Source-ADMX -->
 This policy setting controls the load priority for the antimalware service.
 Increasing the load priority will allow for faster service startup, but may impact performance.

-- If you enable or do not configure this setting, the antimalware service will load as a normal priority task.
+- If you enable or don't configure this setting, the antimalware service will load as a normal priority task.

 - If you disable this setting, the antimalware service will load as a low priority task.
 <!-- AllowFastServiceStartup-Description-End -->